pwablito/family_directory/README.md

 # Family Directory Server

-An API for keeping track of family members
+An API for keeping track of family members and their contact information